spiffe/tornjak/sample-keys/README.md

 ### Signing a cert

-Certificates are required for TLS and mTLS connectiosn with the Tornjak server.
+Certificates are required for TLS and mTLS connections with the Tornjak server.
 To create and sign a certificate run `./create-cert.sh <domain name> <name>`.

 For example, to create a certificate to be run at the local host domain name, we can run: